 8. Teach students to use American Sign Language cues for classroom requests.

 Try this!
 Connect the tip of your ring finger to the tip of your thumb, like when creating the “O” in the “OK” hand gesture.
 The circle that forms is your open thumb’s web space.
 We use this fine motor skill to grasp and maintain control over a pencil or pinch something.

 9. Create eyedropper ink paintings (pictured above) by squeezing India ink onto smooth paper.
 Blow the ink across the surface using a straw for an interesting way to incorporate the open thumb’s web space.
 Apply watercolor paint to bring these exciting creations to life.

-10. Bead and make jewelry with polymer clay in this FLEX lesson.
+10. Bead and make jewelry with polymer clay in the Polymer Set Lesson in FLEX Curriculum.
 Stringing beads is also an excellent way to practice bilateral coordination.

 11. Thread a needle for sewing, embroidery, and other fiber arts.
 Holding a needle is a fantastic way to practice an open thumb’s web space.
 Check out 33 Fiber Arts Ideas for Your Classroom for inspiration.